farhannadim311/MIT-6.101/README.md

 ---

-# 🧪 MIT 6.101: Image Processing Lab 2
+# 🧪 PSET3: Image Processing Lab 2

 This project is a full implementation of the MIT 6.101 Lab: **Image Processing Part 2**, extending a basic image manipulation toolkit with advanced operations including convolutional filters, edge detection, sharpening, seam carving, and a custom creative filter.